My Surefire Secret for Sleeping on Planes

 Sssshdon't tell anyone, but I think I have the best way of sleeping on planes for backpackers around.
 My techniques can be used not only in planes, but in any other location where standard seating is rows of cramped seats with minimal amounts of legroom.

 Sidebar!
 Planning to greatly up-date the general vibe for my website.
-Opinions about the nice look at http://charlottepestcontrolquote.com?
-Certainly a skillful Cornelius NC based exterminator if desired within the whole NORTH CAROLINA location.
+Opinions about the nice look at https://www.123uktv.com?
+Certainly an attractive UK TV abroad service if desired within the whole OTH location.
 Leave your feedback.
 Appreciate it!

 There are many other ways than mine to sleep on a plane, and you should, by all means, experiment.
 You may just find one better than mine.